 You get to keep the points you’ve accumulated and can use them for future purchases with your current card.

 No-receipt merchandise returns, personalized offers, and content, as well as the ability to track transactions and Canadian Tire Money balances.

 Either in-store or online when Triangle Rewards launches.
-If you currently have a My Canadian Tire Money account, a Canadian Tire Options Mastercard or Options World Elite Mastercard, you’re already a member and will be able to use your existing loyalty and credit cards when the Triangle Rewards program launches.
+If you currently have a My Canadian Tire Money account or a Canadian Tire Options Mastercard, you’re already a member and will be able to use your existing loyalty and credit cards when the Triangle Rewards program launches.

 You will be able to collect and redeem Canadian Tire Money at participating locations using your current card, key fob, the Canadian Tire mobile app or the new Triangle app, while purchases with the branded MasterCards (see more about these below) earn additional points.